SidRoberts/centum/docs/components/router/routes.md

 ## Controllers

-Controllers are responsible for returning [`Centum\Interfaces\Http\ResponseInterface`](https://github.com/SidRoberts/centum/blob/main/src/Interfaces/Http/ResponseInterface.php) objects.
+Controllers are classes that are responsible for returning [`Centum\Interfaces\Http\ResponseInterface`](https://github.com/SidRoberts/centum/blob/main/src/Interfaces/Http/ResponseInterface.php) objects.
+When a user visits a URL or submits a form, the Router will direct the request to the appropriate Controller method, which will then generate and return a Response.

-{: .note }
+{: .highlight }
 Controllers must implement [`Centum\Interfaces\Router\ControllerInterface`](https://github.com/SidRoberts/centum/blob/main/src/Interfaces/Router/ControllerInterface.php).

-A Controller can be as simple as this:
+A Controller can be as simple as the following example, which returns plain text:

 ```php
 namespace App\Web\Controllers;